 Molecules with ionic bonds form ionic compounds.
 Molecules with covalent bonds form covalent compounds.
 Covalent compounds often melt at lower temperatures, because their covalent bonds are easier to break.
 We hope you understand ionic vs covalent bonds and compounds a little better now.

-Is NaCl Ionic or Covalent?
+Does NaCl has Ionic or Covalent Bonds?

 NaCl, sodium chloride or table salt, is the “classic” example of an ionic compound.
 Sodium is a metal, and chlorine is a non-metal.
 It has ionic bonds, has a crystalline structure.
 In solution, it separates into ions in solution.